Anjali-16/Data-Science-programming-work/README.md

 Each folder contains a particular algorithim and its application on a particualr data set

+Assignment Business problem statement :  We know how dreadful cancer is.
+It involves various stages of treatment.
+It is really important to analyse the results of treatment after the patient undergo the treatment .
+There are various factors that influence the treatment such as age, gender, Time, No of warts .
+These are my predictors and target variable is Result of treatment.
+I applies all the algorithims discussed in this course and evalute the model .

+Walk through the Assignment 1, 2 Cryptotheraphy analysis folder to see my work and my model performance results.The data set is collected from UCI Machine learning repository.
+The data set is about the results of treatment of 90 patients.
+It is included in the folder.

 Week 1: Introduction to Data science and Machine learning:

 I have learnt the basics of the data science and basic terms and end to end process in Machine learning.
 I got introduced to jupyter lab Environment and learnt the basics of Jupyter lab about markdown, syntax of printing image in markdown.
 I worked on data cleaning part and preprocessing the data and make the data ready for modleing.
 I have understood the concept of one hot encoding and dummy encoding and applied to the airbnb data set.